-3.10.4.3.
+24.4.3.
 Trimmed bean archive

-An explicit bean archive may be marked as 'trimmed' by adding the <trim /> element to its
+An explicit bean archive may be marked as 'trimmed' by adding the <trim /> element to its beans.xml file:

 If an explicit bean archive contains the <trim/> element in its beans.xml file, types that don't have either a bean defining annotation (as defined in Bean defining annotations) or any scope annotation, are removed from the set of discovered types.